alwinruby/CV/README.md

   * Having tested software for more than a decade it was great to apply this knowledge to TDD as a developer and understand from two different perspectives.

 #### Willing to get involved
+  * Since leaving Makers I have got involved with the charity  wearechatterbox.org where all of the technical staff are volunteers, and I'm really enjoying learning and making a difference
   * Always happy to stretch myself as I believe that it is only outside your comfort zone that true growth happens.
   * I have stepped up to lead teams and to set new delivery goals whilst at IDBS, Atos Origin and Macat.